-The main aim of Rype is to learn authentic Italian with real native speakers.
+Rype promises you’ll learn authentic Italian with real native speakers.
 Instead of memorizing grammar rules and vocabulary tables, the lessons are catered to each individual learner’s needs and their purpose for learning the language.
-In fact, in the first lesson with a native speaker, the teacher will even ask you, “Why are you learning Italian?” and then your subsequent lessons will be based on your input.

 Rype uses Skype to conduct its one-on-one Italian lessons.
-There are many Italian teachers available, and learners can choose from a teacher’s available time slots for when they would like the lesson conducted.
+There are many Italian teachers available, and learners can choose when they’d like the lesson to be conducted from a teacher’s available time slots.

 LingQ has a limited free option available, and an unlimited premium account comes with a monthly subscription fee.

 The Easy Italian videos are completely in Italian, so this course is recommended for intermediate learners.
-The video lessons revolve around authentic Italian conversations between the videos’ hosts and native Italian speakers in the streets.
+They revolve around authentic Italian conversations between the videos’ hosts and native Italian speakers in the streets.

 If the Italian in the videos is too advanced, there’s also a playlist called Super Easy Italian that’s aimed at beginner learners.

 Unlike other Italian courses, the lessons offered by OnlineItalianClub.com are relatively unstructured and self-directed.
-This is perfect for those who have a clear idea of what they want to learn or those who may not have the time to commit to a complete intensive course.
+This is perfect for learners who have a clear idea of what they want to learn or may not have the time to commit to a complete intensive course.

-Further, the course materials include themed lessons and grammatical explanations as well as audio recordings, verb conjugation guides and vocabulary building exercises.
-While membership is required for some of the club’s content, most is available without a membership.
+The course materials include themed lessons and grammatical explanations, as well as audio recordings, verb conjugation guides and vocabulary building exercises.
+While membership is required for some of the club’s content, most is available without one.